Virginia Tech: Fralin Life Science Institute

-The Fralin Life Science Institute is an expansion of the Fralin Biotechnology Center, which was established in 1991.
+The Fralin Life Science Institute is an expansion of the Fralin Biotechnology Center, which was established in 1991, and is one of four investment institutes at the university.
+The expansion was established in 2008.
 Research at the institute is focused on the areas of vector-borne disease; infectious disease and microbial sciences; plant sciences; obesity; cancer biology; and ecology and organismal biology.

-Biocomplexity Institute of Virginia Tech

-The Biocomplexity Institute of Virginia Tech, formerly known as the Virginia Bioinformatics Institute, is a bioinformatics, computational biology, and systems biology research facility that opened in 2000 on Virginia Tech's main campus in Blacksburg, Virginia.
-The institute houses more than 200 employees and multiple supercomputing clusters, and it has more than $109 million in active research awards.
+Their research strategic priority areas are research ecosystem, people, research opportunities, and research background.
+The institute’s main office and laboratory is currently situated in Steger Hall, in Virginia Tech’s Blacksburg campus.
+Fralin oversees five buildings on Virginia Tech’s Blacksburg Campus in total.
+Supporting research centers affiliated with the Institute include the Translational Plant Science Center, the Global Change Center, and the Center for Emerging, Zoonotic, and Arthropod-Borne Pathogens.The institute provides multiple opportunities for undergraduate research, including the First-Year Fralin Undergraduate program, Fralin Undergraduate Research Fellowship, and Fralin Summer Undergraduate Research Fellowship.

-Virginia Tech Transportation Institute (VTTI)
+Virginia Tech Transportation Institute

 The Virginia Tech Transportation Institute (VTTI) was founded as the Center for Transportation Research in 1988 and employs more than 350 personnel.
 VTTI has more than $125 million in active research awards, and has a mission to save lives, save time, save money, and protect the environment.
 It is the second largest university-level transportation institute in the United States, and the largest group of driving safety researchers in the world.
 Facilities include the 2.2 mi, two-lane, fully instrumented Virginia Smart Road; connected-vehicle test beds in Southwest and Northern Virginia; more than 83,000 square feet of office and laboratory space; the VTTI/Center for Injury Biomechanics Crash Sled Lab; and the National Tire Research Center in Southern Virginia.
 These laboratories include an asphalt lab, fully equipped garages, instrumentation bays, and a machine shop for working on VTTI's vehicle fleet.

 VTTI develops and tests advanced transportation safety devices, techniques, and innovative applications.
 VTTI's research impacts public policy in transportation, notably through research into distracted driving and commercial hour-of-service.

 VTTI conducts applied research to address transportation challenges from various perspectives: vehicle, driver, infrastructure, materials, and environment.
 Most notable among VTTI endeavors are its naturalistic driving studies.
 These studies particularly utilize VTTI's data acquisition systems, which gather continuous video and driving performance data in real-world driving conditions.
 These systems have been installed in nearly 4,000 passenger vehicles, commercial trucks and motor coaches, and motorcycles.

-Institute for Critical Technology and Applied Science (ICTAS)
+Institute for Critical Technology and Applied Science

 Since 2005, the Institute for Critical Technology and Applied Science (ICTAS) has made efforts to build capacity at the intersection of engineering, science, biology, and the humanities.
 Thrust areas include nuclear engineering, nanoscale science and engineering, nano-bio interface, sustainable energy, safe and sustainable water, national security, cognition and communication systems, renewable materials, and emerging technologies.
-The first director was Roop L. Mahajan (2005–2016) and the current director is Dr. Stefan Duma (2016–present).